 RSUs vest over four years and, upon vesting, the holder is entitled to receive shares of our common stock.
 With restricted stock awards, shares of our common stock are issued when the award is granted and the restrictions lapse over one year.

-Activity for our PSUs and restricted stock units was as follows:
+Activity for our PSUs and RSUs was as follows: